-Hello!
-My name is James Diedrick.
-I am a Professor of English at Agnes Scott, and have a Ph.D. in English from the University of Washington.
-I’ve taught at the UW, Chapman University (California), Albion College (Michigan), and The Newberry Library (Chicago).
-My teaching and scholarly interests include Victorian Literature & Culture, Modernism, film studies, non-fiction writing and first-year seminars.
+My name is James Diedrick, and I am Professor of English Emeritus at Agnes Scott College.
+I have a Ph.D. in English from the University of Washington, and in addition to Agnes Scott I have taught at the UW, Chapman University (California), Albion College (Michigan), and The Newberry Library (Chicago).
+My teaching and scholarly interests include Victorian Literature & Culture, Modernism, post-colonial studies, film studies, non-fiction writing and first-year seminars.

-Most recently I have published Mathilde Blind: Late-Victorian Culture and the Woman of Letters (University of Virginia Press, 2016) a biography of a fascinating and important late-Victorian poet and feminist who helped shaped literary and gender politics in the last three decades of the nineteenth-century (I published a blog on this project titled “You are in Good Company”).
-You can follow news about my scholarship on Mathilde Blind on my blog, where you can also read my recent post “Queering Mathilde Blind.”
+Most recently I have published Mathilde Blind: Selected Fin-de-Siècle Poetry and Prose (2021), an annotated edition of Blind’s last three volumes of poetry.
+This extends the literary analysis I included in Mathilde Blind: Late-Victorian Culture and the Woman of Letters (University of Virginia Press, 2016) a biography of the important late-Victorian poet and feminist who helped shaped literary and gender politics in the last three decades of the nineteenth-century.
+(I published a blog on this project titled “You are in Good Company.”).
+You can read my brief biography of Blind at the online journal The Yellow Nineties.
+In addition, you can follow news about my scholarship on Mathilde Blind on my blog, where you can also read my recent post “Queering Mathilde Blind.”
 I have also published a series of journal articles on Victorian writers including Charlotte Bronte, George Eliot, Charles Dickens, John Ruskin, and Mathilde Blind, most of which can be found on my academia.edu site.

 My other scholarly interests include the British novel and film studies.
 I have published a critical monograph on the contemporary novelist Martin Amis titled Understanding Martin Amis (University of South Carolina, 1995 and 2004), and I co-edited a collection of essays on the now-canonical director Stanley Kubrick — Depth of Field: Stanley Kubrick, Film and the Uses of History (University of Wisconsin Press, 2006).